Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Characterization of squeezed states

 \section{Characterization of squeezed states}

 We have seen in \cref{sec:symmetry} that the steady state of the oscillator is formed by $n$ symmetrically distributed lobes which are, depending on the symmetry, entangled (strong) or mixed (weak).
 In both cases, the number of lobes is determined by the squeezing degree $n$.
 The power of the dissipation, however, modifies the shape of such states.
-While it is well known that coherent states can be obtained for equal non-linear powers ($n = m$) \cite{rotondo2018open,gevorkyan1999coherent}, for $n \neq m$, the states become squeezed.
+While it is well known that coherent states can be obtained for equal nonlinear powers ($n = m$) \cite{rotondo2018open,gevorkyan1999coherent}, for $n \neq m$, the states become squeezed.
 Squeezing is a well-known quantum phenomenon in which quantum states have quantum fluctuations below the shot noise level of coherent states in one quadrature of the field.
 It is related to sub-Poissonian statistics, characterized by Mandel's $\Q$ parameter~\cite{mandel1979sub,mandel_wolf_1995}

-Quantum states can be classified into sup-poissonian ($-1 \le \Q < 0$) and super-poissonian ($\Q > 0$).
+Quantum states can be classified into sub-Poissonian ($-1 \le \Q < 0$) and super-Poissonian ($\Q > 0$).
 Coherent states have $\Q = 0$ since the photon number distribution follows a Poisson distribution with a mean photon number equal to their variance.

-By considering the steady state of the system obtained numerically by solving $\lv \rho_{\mathrm{ss}} = 0$ in the weak symmetry regime ($\gamma_1 = 1$), we proceed to evaluate the Mandel's parameter.
+By considering the steady state of the system obtained numerically by solving $\lv \rho_{\mathrm{ss}} = 0$ in the weak symmetry regime ($\gamma_1 = 1$), we proceed to evaluate Mandel's parameter.
 It is noteworthy that we can directly compute $\Q$ using the steady state itself.
 This holds because the operator $\opn$ commutes with the symmetry operator $\hat{Z}_n$.

-In \cref{fig:complete_figure_q}, we study the cases where the dissipation degree $m$ is one below (a-c) or above (b-d) the driving power $n$.
+In \cref{fig:complete_figure_q} we study the cases where the dissipation degree $m$ is one below [\cref{fig:complete_figure_q}(a) and \cref{fig:complete_figure_q}(c)] or above [\cref{fig:complete_figure_q}(c) and \cref{fig:complete_figure_q}(d)] the driving power $n$.
 First, in panels (a) and (b), we plot the evolution of $\Q$ as the mean photon number of the steady state increases.
 We recall that the mean photon number is related to the ratio $\eta_n/\gamma_m$ as obtained from the mean-field analysis (\cref{eq:mf_amplitude}).
 More details on this can be found in \cref{apx:mean_field}.